What is the Elementary Botball® Challenge?

 Check in on the day of the event will open at 9 am and the actual challenges will be officially open for teams at 10:30 am.
-We'll include the Elementary Botball Challenge top finisher awards at the Botball Tournament awards ceremony at approximately 5-5:30 pm(Oklahoma region only).
+We'll present Elementary Botball® Challenge top finisher awards at approximately 3PM.

 After check in, teams can go to the "pit area" to set up their computer and robot and get ready to participate in the challenges.
 Teachers and parents will be allowed in the pit area, but please keep in mind that all of the robot building and programming should be done by the students!